-If there are less than six strong stations available on the frequency
+If there are less than six strong stations available on the frequency band, the remaining memory preset controls will all store the last strong station available.

 To deactivate autoset and return to your audio system's manually set memory stations, press the control again.